KYC-hub/fyp/system_architecture.md

 - Report Generation Module:
 Formats compliance and scan results into reports.
 Allows users to download reports in formats like PDF and CSV.

+## Data Flow
+User → Frontend UI → API Layer: Users send requests through the UI, which are routed via the API layer to the backend.
+API Layer ↔ Database: API accesses the database for user data, scan results, and compliance standards.
+Network Scanning Module ↔ Compliance Module: Scan results are sent for verification, and the compliance module checks against stored benchmarks.
+Compliance Module → Alerting Module: Non-compliance triggers alerts sent to the user.
+LLM Integration ↔ Compliance Module: The LLM uses policies to analyze data and provide suggestions.
+Report Generation Module → Frontend UI: Completed reports are available for user download.